 Corporate executives make dozens of business decisions every day — most of which are invisible to the general population.
 But one business decision of late stands out as a stark exception: CNN’s decision to focus on missing Malaysian flight 370 (MH370) long after other news sources moved on.
 Some CNN watchers grew tired of the endless coverage, especially as other big stories fought for attention elsewhere.
 Yet CNN seemed to be stubbornly obsessed with the missing flight.
 For the first time in a long time — possibly ever — people were questioning why an entire network was ignoring major human interest stories — including a sunken ferry with nearly 300 teenage casualties in South Korea and 200 kidnapped schoolgirls in Nigeria — in favor of one human interest story that was no longer news.
 CNN even became the butt of jokes for its coverage.

 As a relatively new term, “data science” can mean different things to different people due in part to all the hype surrounding the field.
 Often used in the same breath, we also hear a lot about “big data” and how it is changing the way that companies interact with their customers.
 This begs the question — how are these two technologies related?
-Unfortunately, the hype often masks reality and worsens the Signal-to-noise ratio when it comes to our increasingly data-driven society.
+Unfortunately, the hype can cloud our understanding for how these technologies are working to shape our increasingly data-driven society.
 Rest assured, there truly is something deep and profound representing a paradigm shift in our society surrounding data, but the hype isn’t helping to clarify data science’s exact role in Big Data.
 In this article, we strive to put to rest many of the misunderstandings surrounding data science.